 31 Titus Mill Rd., Pennington

-Head to the Watershed Center for the Maple Sugar Brunch where you’ll learn about the science and history behind maple sugaring.
-There are three different time slots to register for and this event is for ages 5 and up.
+Head to the Watershed Center on February 18 or 15 and you’ll learn about the science and history behind maple sugaring.
+There are three different time slots.
+This event is for ages 5 and up.

 Happy Day Farm